-Also known as unsecured loans, personal loans are not backed by an asset like your home or your car.
+Also known as unsecured loans, personal loans are not fixed to an asset, such as your home or your car, like a secured loan.

 How do personal loan repayments work?

 You can choose how long you’d like to take to repay the loan.
-And in some cases you can make overpayments or repay the loan in full before the end of the agreement without penalty.
+In some cases, you can make overpayments or repay the loan in full before the end of the agreement without penalty.
 If this is something you'll want to do, make sure you check this is available on any loans you look at.

 When might a personal loan be suitable?

-Personal loans can be useful when you want to borrow a relatively large amount and have a while to pay it back.
+Personal loans can be useful when you want to borrow a relatively large amount, and would like more time to pay it back.
 A credit card might be better for short-term borrowing.

 You might consider a personal loan to spread the cost of a big purchase like: